carpentries-incubator/python-testing/_episodes/03a-dbc.md

 * Post-conditions: Things that are guaranteed to be true after a function finishes its work.
 * Invariant-conditions: Things that are guaranteed not to change as a function does its work.

-**Note**: In Python contracts, only pre- and post-conditions are handled.

-In the examples here, we use [PyContracts](https://andreacensi.github.io/contracts/index.html#) which uses Python [decorator](https://www.python.org/dev/peps/pep-0318) notation.
-In addition, to simplify the examples, the following imports are assumed...
+In the examples here, we use [PyContracts](https://andreacensi.github.io/contracts/index.html#) which uses Python [decorator](https://www.python.org/dev/peps/pep-0318) notation. **Note**: In the current implementation of PyContracts, only pre- and post-conditions are implemented.
+Invariants, if needed, may be handled using ordinary assertions.
+Finally, to simplify the examples here, the following imports are assumed...

 ~~~ {.python}
 from math import sqrt